-In mechanics, the normal force Fn is the component, perpendicular to the surface (surface being a plane) of contact, of the contact force exerted on an object by, for example, the surface of a floor or wall, preventing the object from falling.
-Here "normal" refers to the geometry terminology for being perpendicular, as opposed the common language use of "normal" meaning common or expected.
+In mechanics, the normal force Fn is the component, perpendicular to the surface (the surface being a plane) of contact, of the contact force exerted on an object by, for example, the floor or wall's surface preventing the object from falling.
+Here "normal" refers to the geometry terminology for being perpendicular, as opposed to the common language use of "normal" meaning common or expected.

 Where an object rests on an incline, the normal force is perpendicular to the plane the object rests on.
 Still, the normal force will be as large as necessary to prevent sinking through the surface, presuming the surface is sturdy enough.
 The strength of the force can be calculated as: